 A: Paying for a hotel room with the purpose of earning elite status credits, points, or maximizing a promotion.

 For example, a couple of years ago, Club Carlson ran a big night giveaway where you could earn 44,000 or 50,000 points (depending on the property) for staying one night at their hotels.
 So I found the cheapest Club Carlson hotels I could and booked my nights there.
 I ended up paying a little over $200 for over 100,000 points.
-On top of the promotional points, I earned my standard points for paying for my stays.
+On top of the promotional points, I earned my standard points for paying for my stay.

 I then used my 100,000 points for bookings at the Le Metropolitan in Paris and the Radisson Blu in Dublin, Ireland.
 It was a great value!
-Now that I’m thinking about it, I actually still have some points left over from that promotion.
+Now that I’m thinking about it, I actually still have some points leftover from that promotion.

 Another example of mattress running is when I pass through Las Vegas and book the Excalibur hotel for $30 so I can earn a cheap elite stay credit for Hyatt.
 It takes 25 stays or 50 nights a year to maintain my Hyatt Diamond status, so if I’m a couple stays short, I will find a very cheap Hyatt property to help me.
 I get a lot of value out of my Hyatt status, like free breakfast, suite upgrades, free wifi, priority check-in, and late checkout, so it’s worth it.

 Sometimes, it’s even possible to stack promotions.
-For example, Hyatt has their fall promotion, app booking promotion, and Las Vegas promotion all going on right now.
-And add to that the Diamond Challenge, and the points can add up fast.
+For example, Hyatt has its fall promotion, app booking promotion, and Las Vegas promotion all going on right now.
+And add to that the Diamond Challenge and the points can add up fast.
 It’s important to note that all promotions won’t be stackable.
 For example, you don’t earn an “elite stay” credit for Las Vegas MGM properties during the Diamond Challenge.

 It’s important to do the math when thinking about doing a mattress run.
 It doesn’t always make sense for the infrequent traveler.
 Unless you’re going for status, you most likely won’t be doing one unless there’s a lucrative hotel promotion going on.

-Hope this helps, and don’t hesitate to reach out if you ever have any questions!
+I hope this helps, and don’t hesitate to reach out if you ever have any questions!

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.